 - Inpatient Services in a Hospital or any Facility that the Plan must cover per state law.
 Inpatient benefits include the following: - Inpatient psychiatric hospitalization, including room and board, drugs, and services of physicians and other providers who are licensed health care professionals acting within the scope of their license, - Psychiatric observation for an acute psychiatric crisis, - Detoxification medical management of withdrawal symptoms, including room and board, physician services, drugs, dependency recovery services, education and counseling, - Residential treatment which is specialized 24-hour treatment in a licensed Residential Treatment Center.
-It offers individualized and intensive treatment and includes: - Treatment in a crisis residential program: - Observation and assessment by a psychiatrist weekly or more often, - Rehabilitation and therapy. - Transitional residential recovery services for substance use disorder (chemical dependency). - Outpatient Office Visits including the following: - Individual and group mental health evaluation and treatment, - Individual and group chemical dependency counseling, - Intensive In-Home Behavioral Health Services (when available in your area), - Services to monitor drug therapy, - Methadone maintenance treatment, - Medical treatment for withdrawal symptoms, - Behavioral health treatment for Autism Spectrum Disorders delivered in an office setting. - Online Visits when available in your area.
-Covered Services include a visit with the Doctor using the internet by a webcam or voice.
-Online visits do not include reporting normal lab or other test results, requesting office visits, getting answers to billing, insurance coverage or payment questions, asking for referrals to doctors outside the online care panel, benefit precertification, or Doctor to Doctor discussions.
+It offers individualized and intensive treatment and includes: - Treatment in a crisis residential program: - Observation and assessment by a psychiatrist weekly or more often, - Rehabilitation and therapy.

+- Transitional residential recovery services for substance use disorder (chemical dependency). - Reconstructive surgery for Gender Dysphoria, reconstructive surgery of primary and secondary sex characteristics to improve function, or create a normal appearance to the extent possible, for the gender with which the Member identifies, in accordance with the standard of care as practiced by physicians specializing in reconstructive surgery who are competent to evaluate the specific clinical issues involved in the care requested.